-Data on daily truck trips for the Metro COG region was sourced from FHWA's Freight Analysis Framework 5 (FAF5), which is a national freight model that leverages a range of data sources to estimate multimodal freight and commodity flows.
+Data on daily truck trips for the FM Region was sourced from FHWA's Freight Analysis Framework 5 (FAF5), which is a national freight model that leverages a range of data sources to estimate multimodal freight and commodity flows.
 FAF5 also forecasts multimodal freight and commodity flows through 2050, using 2017 as the baseline forecast year.